 Saudization: a local version of a region-wide movement

 For most of the region’s history, expatriates had dominated the GCC region’s job market; however, this started to change lately as the GCC countries are increasingly shifting towards jobs’ localization.
-Most notable form of this movement took place in Saudi Arabia in the form of the Saudization policy, also known as Nitaqat system.
+A most notable form of this movement took place in Saudi Arabia in the form of the Saudization policy, also known as Nitaqat system.

 Reasons behind the call for Saudization:

-Almost two thirds of the Saudi Arabian population (65%) are from the working age population; however, the percentage represented by Saudi nationals in the workforce of the kingdom’s private sector never exceeded the 50% mark.
+Almost two-thirds of the Saudi Arabian population (65%) are from the working age population; however, the percentage represented by Saudi nationals in the workforce of the kingdom’s private sector never exceeded the 50% mark.

 Unlike what many people might think, the call for Saudization is not that recent.
 While it gained more significant prominence and popularity in the wake of the oil prices crisis in the recent years, the call has actually been there since the 1980s with its main purpose being combatting and reducing the unemployment rate of the Saudi Arabian young citizens.